ekhmoi/what-appears/1_chapters/04-architecture/00-intro.md

-# Part IV – Architecture: Making Sense of It All
+# Architecture: Making Sense of It All

 If you’ve read this far, you’ve already met most of the pieces: